Roger Bennett (journalist)

-Roger James Bennett (born 14 September 1970) is a British-American broadcaster, podcaster, and filmmaker.
-He hosts multiple podcasts and founded the Men in Blazers Media Network.
-In June 2021, Bennett released a memoir entitled Reborn in the USA: An Englishman's Love Letter to his Chosen Home which debuted at #1 on the New York Times Bestseller List.
+Roger James Bennett (born September 14, 1970) is a British-American broadcaster, podcaster, author, filmmaker, and entrepreneur.
+He is the founder and CEO of the Men in Blazers Media Network and is best known for his coverage of soccer in the United States on the network's flagship Men in Blazers podcast, among others.
+His memoir, Reborn in the USA: An Englishman's Love Letter to his Chosen Home', debuted at number one on The New York Times Best Seller List in 2021.